 Learn how to make a frittata with this simple recipe and 6 recipe variations.

 Let me say this up front, I love frittatas!
-They're unbeliveable easy to make, affordable, great for using up leftovers and customizeable to any dietary preference.
+They're unbelievable easy to make, affordable, great for using up leftovers and customizable to any dietary preference.

-Frittatas are similar to a crustless quiche or scrambled eggs, traditional frittatas are made using the stovetop-to-oven skillet method (shown in the recipe I have for you guys).
+A fritatt-what?
+Frittatas are similar to a crustless quiche or scrambled eggs, traditional frittatas are made using the stovetop-to-oven skillet method (shown in the recipe I have for you guys)

 - Asparagus, mushroom and gouda.